What It Tastes Like

 "What's the difference between a latte and a cappuccino?"

-Cappuccinos use less milk and more foam, which makes the coffee flavor feel stronger and the texture lighter.
+A cappuccino uses less milk and more foam, making the coffee flavor more pronounced.
 See the full latte vs cappuccino comparison.

 Try Next